hschmid516/git_homework/thoughts.md

 Use pseudocode to break down problems.

 Shout out to my fiancé Tristan for staying positive and helping me rip up the carpet in our new flooded basement!

+I think the Patriots will make the playoffs this year.